Protection for self-funded benefit plans

 - Fully insured – With a fully insured plan, employers pay a fixed monthly premium to an insurer, which processes and pays for the employees’ claims.

 - Self-funded – With a self-funded plan, an employer covers the cost of the employees’ claims and pays a fee to an administrator to process the claims.

 Employers who self-fund can gain flexibility, improve cash flow, and lower expenses and taxes.
-Self-funding is a popular choice — 63% of U.S. employees with employer-provided health coverage in 2015 were part of a self-funded plan.1
+Self-funding is a popular choice — 60% of U.S. workers with employer-provided health coverage in 2017 were part of a self-funded plan.1

 Most employers don’t have the financial resources to cover large claims that occur, so they purchase Stop Loss insurance to limit their liability.
 With Stop Loss, employers pay a predetermined amount for employee health claims.
 Any amount beyond that would be reimbursed by the Stop Loss policy.
 This protection can be a lifesaver for businesses that can’t afford the expense of an unexpected or catastrophic claim.

 Berkley Accident and Health offers Stop Loss protection designed with employers in mind:

 - Options for your plan – You can choose your deductible level, benefit period, and covered benefits.

 - Flexibility to tailor your plan – You can choose from flexible options to customize a plan for your number of employees, risk tolerance, and financial goals.

 - Fast, responsive claims service – You’ll receive claim reimbursements quickly, including electronic deposit, so you won’t be caught with cash flow problems.
 We also provide cost-containment support that can help lower health care costs even before a claim occurs.

 Best of all, our solutions are backed by the financial strength of an A+ rated insurer that is also a Ward’s 50 Top Performer for safety and consistency.2 You can rest assured, knowing that Berkley has the strength and resources to pay even the largest of claims.